Nigerian naira: History

-The name "Naira" was coined from the word "Nigeria" by Obafemi Awolowo.
-However, Naira as a currency was launched by Shehu Shagari as minister of finance in 1973.
+The name "naira" was coined from the word "Nigeria" by Obafemi Awolowo.
+However, naira as a currency was launched by Shehu Shagari as minister of finance in 1973.

+The naira was pegged to the US$ between 1993 and 1998.

-The Central Bank of Nigeria claimed that they attempted to control the annual inflation rate below 10%.
+The Central Bank of Nigeria claimed that it attempted to control the annual inflation rate below 10%.
 In 2011, the CBN increased key interest rate six times, rising from 6.25% to 12%.
-On 31 January 2012, the CBN decided to maintain the key interest rate at 12%, in order to reduce the impact of inflation due to a reduction in fuel subsidies.
+On 31 January 2012, the CBN decided to maintain the key interest rate at 12% to reduce the impact of inflation due to a reduction in fuel subsidies.

-From 20 June 2016, the naira was allowed to float, after being pegged at ₦197 to US$1 for several months.
+From 20 June 2016, the naira was allowed to float, after being pegged at ₦197 to US$1 for more than a year (since March 2015).
 Trade speculated the natural range of the naira would be between ₦280 and ₦350 to the dollar.

-In October 2021, the eNaira, the digital version of the state currency, was officially launched in Nigeria by President Muhammadu Buhari.
+In October 2021, the eNaira, the digital version of the state currency, was officially launched by President Muhammadu Buhari.

-The 2023 Nigerian currency crisis was precipitated in January 2023 by a shortage of naira cash amid an attempt by the Nigerian government to force citizens to use newly-designed notes, which the government said would help stem the tide of vote-buying in the lead-up to the 2023 general elections.
+The 2023 Nigerian currency crisis was precipitated in January 2023 by a shortage of naira cash amid an attempt by the Nigerian government to force citizens to use newly designed notes, which the government said would help stem the tide of vote-buying in the lead-up to the 2023 general elections.
 This led to extensive street protests throughout January and February 2023.
 The country's Supreme Court later invalidated the government's pronouncement that the previous notes had ceased to become legal tender.

-On 14 June 2023, the Naira fell 23% in a day, to a rate of ₦600 to US$1, as the central bank abandoned its currency peg and allowed the naira to trade freely.
+On 14 June 2023, the naira fell 23% in a day, to a rate of ₦600 to US$1, as the central bank abandoned its currency peg (that started in 2017) and allowed the naira to trade freely.
 On 19 July 2023, the Naira fell to a new record low of ₦853 to US$1.